jaspector

 Monday-Friday

-Do I need a building permit in Great Falls, MT?
+01 Do I need a building permit in Great Falls, MT?

 A building permit is required for any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert, or replace any electrical, gas, mechanical, or plumbing system.

-How much does a building permit cost in Great Falls, MT?
+02 How much does a building permit cost in Great Falls, MT?

+Building permit fees in Great Falls, MT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based.
 Fees are calculated on the total value of the project using either the applicant's stated value (total bid price) or the International Code Council Building Valuation Data (BVD) table, whichever is higher..
 Plan check fee: Included in overall permit fee structure.

-How do I apply for a building permit in Great Falls, MT?
+03 How do I apply for a building permit in Great Falls, MT?

-1. Confirm address assignment prior to permit application (E911 addresses must be assigned before the Building Division will accept an application).
+To apply for a building permit in Great Falls, MT, follow these steps: 1.
+Confirm address assignment prior to permit application (E911 addresses must be assigned before the Building Division will accept an application).
 2. Download or pick up the applicable permit application and checklist from Room 112, Civic Center, or from https://greatfallsmt.net/planning/building-forms.
 3. Prepare a complete submittal: application form, site plan, construction drawings, and all supporting documents listed on the applicable checklist.
 4. Submit the application package in person at Room 112 of the Civic Center, or by mail.
 Include the contractor license verification form and copies of state licensing if a licensed contractor is pulling the permit.
 5. The plan review staff will review plans for code compliance.
 Initial residential review takes 5-10 working days; commercial varies by project complexity.
 6. When the review is complete, the applicant is notified by telephone to pick up plans and pay permit fees.
 Fees must be paid before the permit is issued.
 7. The permit card and approved plans must be posted at the job site before construction begins.
 8. Schedule required inspections by calling (406) 455-8430 at least one day in advance, or before 7:00 a.m. on the same day for same-day scheduling.
 9. After all required inspections pass, the Building Division issues a Certificate of Occupancy for new structures.

-How long does it take to get a building permit in Great Falls, MT?
+04 How long does it take to get a building permit in Great Falls, MT?

-What work is exempt from building permits in Great Falls, MT?
+05 What work is exempt from building permits in Great Falls, MT?

-How do I schedule a building inspection in Great Falls, MT?
+06 How do I schedule a building inspection in Great Falls, MT?

-Inspections can be scheduled via: (406) 455-8430.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Great Falls, MT via: (406) 455-8430.
 Call at least one day in advance, or before 7:00 a.m. on the same day for same-day scheduling..

-Other cities in Cascade County
+Other jurisdictions in Cascade County.

-View all Cascade County jurisdictions →
+All Cascade County jurisdictions →